babel/website/_posts/2016-12-06-the-state-of-babel.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">If you haven&#39;t joined our slack yet: please join at <a href="https://t.co/h3m7l9jkrg">https://t.co/h3m7l9jkrg</a>.
 Check out development/plugins to see what&#39;s up! <a href="https://t.co/f1CKaV8G6G">pic.twitter.com/f1CKaV8G6G</a></p>&mdash; Babel (@babeljs) <a href="https://twitter.com/babeljs/status/793223871080136705">October 31, 2016</a></blockquote>

-If you just have questions join [#discussion](https://babeljs.slack.com/messages/discussion/) and if you want to help or listen in check out [#development].
+If you just have questions join [#discussion](https://babeljs.slack.com/messages/discussion/) and if you want to help or listen in check out [#development](https://babeljs.slack.com/messages/development/).

 We try not to discuss in private if there's no need to: I myself usually post the issues/PRs I'm working on for people to review and talk about.

-### What issues should I look at or contribute to?

-Many of our projects have both [`beginner-friendly`](https://github.com/babel/babel/labels/beginner-friendly) and [`help-wanted`](https://github.com/babel/babel/labels/help-wanted) labels.
-You can also check out [`discussion`](https://github.com/babel/babel/labels/discussion).